imthiyasv91351/Web-Technology-Assignment-1/README.md

 # Run Web Client

-* Open **script.js**  from *WebTechnology-Assignment1/client/public/js*
-* Edit url of post script from heroku API to localhost:3000 [line 77 and 95]
-* Now open index.html from *WebTechnology-Assignment1/client/public* in a browser
+open index.html from WebTechnology-Assignment1/client/public in a browser

 # Demo